Welcome to the Conservancy

 No. (That’s the short answer.)

-Yes!
-A list of preferred vendors will be supplied; however, you are more than welcome to choose a vendor not on our list.
+Millican Reserve has an open vendor policy.
+We do have a list of vendors that we recommend, but you are more than welcome to choose a vendor not on our list.
 All vendors must be approved and have adequate insurance and licensing.
-Security for events serving alcohol or having over 100 guests must use BadgeHire.

-Yes!
+Additional hours may be added for a fee to almost all of our rental options.
 Please be sure to check with us for availability.

 The Millican Reserve Land Conservancy is a nonprofit steward of the land that manages conservation efforts, community programs, and public engagement with nature.